 Tencent looks forward to working with the security community to find vulnerabilities in order to keep our businesses and customers safe.
 If you believe you have discovered a vulnerability, kindly disclose to us responsibly via the Tencent Security Response Centre (TSRC).
+This Bounty Policy governs your participation in the bounty program and it forms part of, and is subject to, the Tencent Security Response Center Terms of Service.

 Rules of Engagement